-Employers may do this by incorporating into their policies and practices informal processes for the resolution of grievances.
+Employers may do this by incorporating informal processes into their policies and practices.
+This may include encouraging employees to.

 - raise their issue with their manager, another manager or human resources in the first instance

 - request formal feedback from the selection panel when they are the unsuccessful candidate

 - request that a third party facilitate resolution of their concerns